AkaashMukherjee/GCcodefestMtl_FoodTraceability/README.md

 |IT services providers | Useful IT services to the members of the sytem  | Clients and data to work with |
 |Government of Canada | Initial financial value to the system through token buy-back programs | Data to work with to fulfill their mission of protecting the public.|

+## Data ownership and privacy

+One key aspect of the project is to make sure every participant in the system maintains absolute controle over their data.
+They must at all time remain the owner of the provided data and be able to control access at their will.
+Without this prerequisite, adopting of the system will always be a problem.

+The data that will not be publicly available.
+What is intended to be public though is a certain amount of metadata, that would be stored on the blockchain.
+With this metadata, any actor in the system will know what data is available on any product, at any stage of the supply chain.
+The actor interested in accessing the data on a given batch of a given product would then issue a data access request to the data owner.
+The data owner is then free to accept or refuse the data access request, but we hope the incentive to share the data would overcome the reluctance.

+More to come ... (on PFSN ...)

 ## Block reward function